Comparing Alignment Healthcare (ALHC) & Its Peers

-Alignment Healthcare (NASDAQ:ALHC – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it compare to its rivals?
-We will compare Alignment Healthcare to similar companies based on the strength of its analyst recommendations, profitability, earnings, dividends, institutional ownership, valuation and risk.
+Alignment Healthcare (NASDAQ:ALHC – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it weigh in compared to its competitors?
+We will compare Alignment Healthcare to similar businesses based on the strength of its earnings, profitability, risk, valuation, institutional ownership, dividends and analyst recommendations.

+This table compares Alignment Healthcare and its competitors revenue, earnings per share (EPS) and valuation.

 Profitability

-This table compares Alignment Healthcare and its rivals’ net margins, return on equity and return on assets.
+This table compares Alignment Healthcare and its competitors’ net margins, return on equity and return on assets.

 |Net Margins